Inside Russian leader Vladimir Putin's brutal war of annihilation on Ukraine's port cities of Mariupol and Mykolaiv

 Video released by Ukraine's National Guard shows its armored vehicles going toe to toe with Russia's, zigzagging through residential streets that have become a concrete battlefield.

-The brutal urban warfare has left hundreds of thousands of civilians trapped in the freezing cold without heat, water, food, or electricity.
+The brutal urban warfare has left hundreds of thousands of civilians trapped in the freezing cold without heat, water, food or electricity.

 And while the bombing is chillingly indiscriminate, it is also by design: One by one, Putin's forces are terrorizing Ukraine's major ports as they grind slowly toward their goal of capturing Odesa.
-To get there, however, they first must get through, or around Mykolaiv.
+To get there, however, they first must get through, or around, Mykolaiv.

 Not if the local governor, Vitaly Kim, has anything to say about it.
-He's taken to social media to show off captured Russian military hardware, and his regular, charismatic videos on have gone viral in Ukraine.
+He's taken to social media to show off captured Russian military hardware, and his regular, charismatic videos have gone viral in Ukraine.

 @kimukraine Добрий день! МИ З УКРАЇНИ! Теперь у меня есть свой собственный трофейный «тигр» #україна #перемога #война #кім #віталійкім #украина ♬ оригінальний звук - Доброго вечори, ми з України